Environmental and Sustainability Studies

 — Garrett Boudinott ‘15

-What do cricket frogs in the Francis Marion forest have to do with anthropogenic climate change, and what will be the impacts of such climate change on Charleston and the Lowcountry?
+What do cricket frogs in the Francis Marion forest have to do with anthropogenic climate change, and what will be the impacts of climate change on Charleston and the Lowcountry?
 How do property rights affect economic policy, and how does economic policy impact environmental regulations?
 Does it matter how our food is grown, by whom, and with what inputs?
-These and other interrelated questions fall within the realm of environmental studies — an interdisciplinary study of the human animal that enhances our understanding of how political, social, cultural and economic activities relate to the physical world, and in turn are impacted by the physical world.
+These and other interrelated questions fall within the realm of environmental and sustainability studies — an interdisciplinary study of the human animal that enhances our understanding of how political, social, cultural and economic activities relate to the physical world, and in turn are impacted by the physical world.

 - investigating the affects of coastal erosion on the wildlife habitat of nearby barrier islands.

 - undertaking energy audits of the College’s entire campus.

 - studying the ecological benefits of small-scale refinements in mass-transit systems.

 The committed faculty who teach our environmental and sustainability studies courses represent a cross section of expertise, spanning areas as diverse as ethnobotany, natural disasters, air pollution, cultural values about the environment, sustainable urban design, and the intersection of race, gender, class and environmental justice issues.
 And, in this program, internships are key.
 Recently, our students interned with: